 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 Ofsted regulate and inspect schools and colleges to seek improvement in the service.
 They carry out large number of inspections and regulatory visits in England and publish their finding on their website.

 Department for Education

 Many Parents are keen to see how we are performing in relation to other schools.

 The Department for Education (DfE) Performance Tables provide a reliable and accessible source of comparative information on pupil attainment and progress, absence, workforce and finance.
-The Performance Tables include percentages of achievement to Level 4 and Level 5 or above in reading, writing and maths and the percentage of expected progress in each subject.
 You can find the School Performance Tables from the DfE by clicking the link below.

 2016 was the first year of the new Key Stage 1 & 2 tests in maths and English reading (and Vocabulary, Grammar, Punctuation and Spelling at KS2).